Joan Huber: Career

 Huber's work focused around gender stratification, which looks at the uneven dispersal of wealth, power, and privilege between the sexes and the absence of women in the political sphere.
 Huber first taught at the University of Notre Dame from 1967 to 1971, eventually moving to the University of Illinois at Urbana/Champaign.
 While there, Huber served as the director of the Women's Studies Program for two years (1978–1980), becoming the head of the Department of Sociology in 1979 until 1983.
 In 1984, Huber moved to Ohio State University, where she became the dean of the College of Social and Behavioral Sciences, coordinating dean of the colleges of the Arts and Sciences, and senior vice president for academic affairs and university provost.
 Huber was president of Sociologists for Women in Society from 1972 to 1974, the Midwest Sociological Society from 1979 to 1980, and the American Sociological Association from 1988 to 1989.
-In 1985 Huber was given the Jessie Bernard Award by the American Sociological Association.
+In 1985, Huber was given the Jessie Bernard Award by the American Sociological Association.
 Huber retired in 1993 after 48 years of research and education.

-In 2007 Huber wrote On the Origins of Gender Inequality.
+In 2007, Huber wrote On the Origins of Gender Inequality.
 In her book, Huber discusses asymmetrical gender inequality and how it has perpetuated men's domination of human societies and women's subordination.
 Finding that important biodata from studies of sex and gender stratification has been excluded from sociology, Huber argues that it is critical to acknowledge biological sex differences to comprehend the small role that women have played in activities of more power and prestige.

+Death

+Huber died on February 22, 2026, at the age of 100.